 The Government provided additional funding of £150 million per annum for the academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools.
+In 2017, the funding doubled to £320 million and has continued at that rate so far.
 The Conservative Government has pledged to continue this funding through to 2020.
 This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – is allocated to primary school Headteachers.
 The money must be used to improve the provision of P.E. and school sport.

 You can access the Government website at https://www.gov.uk/government/policies/getting-more-people-playing-sport/supporting-pages/school-pe-and-sport-funding

 P.E. and school sport play a very important part in the life of Knowles Primary School.
-We believe that P.E. and school sport contribute to the development of our children and through participation, our children build and learn more about our key values such as respect, co-operation and kindness for themselves and others.
+We believe that P.E. and school sport contribute to the development of our children and through participation, our children build and learn more about our school values such as working together, setting goals and taking pride in what ourselves and others do.
 We also believe it has a positive influence on the concentration, attitude and academic achievement of all our children.
 At Knowles we aim to make sustainable improvement which enables children to learn in the present and take what they have learnt through to their future.

 |Meeting national curriculum requirements for swimming and water safety||Please complete all of the below*:|